varvaderishikesh/Terraform/variables/readme.md

-### A simple Terraform configuration file to exectue a Count Index
+### A simple Terraform configuration file to exectue variables

+Variables are central source from which we can import values to our resources

 ### variables.tf
 ```sh